 Does gum disease cause bad breath?

 Bad breath, or halitosis, is most frequently associated with gum disease.
-The oral bacteria that is present in the mouth release chemical gases called volatile sulfur compounds that have a strong odor.
+The oral bacteria that are present in the mouth release chemical gases called volatile sulfur compounds that have a strong odor.
 Bad breath can also come from the bacterial plaque that builds up on the tongue.
 When the plaque and tartar are removed from the teeth and tongue with regular:

 - professional dental cleanings